K15t/webpack-build/README.md

 }
 ```

-Examples scripts which can be added directly to the package.json
+Example scripts which can be added directly to the package.json

 ```js
 "watch": "npm run watch:dev",